The UCLA Career Center's platform for connecting students to services and employers.

 - And more!

-Career Advising appointment openings are released three weeks in advance.
+Career Advising appointment openings are released two weeks in advance.
 The optimal time to check for new appointment availability is every Friday evening after 5 PM.
 For any questions regarding Career Advising appointments, please email firstname.lastname@example.org or access our Virtual Front Desk (Monday - Friday, 9am - 5pm)

 Yes, once you have stored your job search documents in Handshake, employers can request that you apply for their jobs directly through Handshake.
 Each employer will detail which application documents they require (resume, cover letter, etc).
 You can then retrieve the appropriate materials and submit your application.
 Employers may also link you directly to their employment sites on their respective websites and request that you apply directly to their internal application systems.

 I'm being blocked from applying for a job because of my qualifications (Degree Level, Major, etc.), what can I do?